stefanklug/django-greenstalk/README.md

 django-beanstalkd
 =================

-*django-beanstalkd* is a convenience wrapper for the [beanstalkd][beanstalkd] [Python Bindings][beanstalkc].
+*django-greenstalk* is a convenience wrapper for the [beanstalkd][beanstalkd] [Python Bindings][greenstalk].

+It is a fork from the original django-beanstalkd project which was left unmaintained.
+As the [beanstalkc][beanstalkc] python bindings are also no longer maintained I switched to the python only implementation [greenstalk][greenstalk].
+Apart from the different underlying library, the project is mostly a dropin replacement for the old django-beanstalk project.

-With django-beanstalkd, you can code jobs as well as clients in a Django project with minimal overhead in your application.
-Server connections etc. all take place in django-beanstalkd and don't unnecessarily clog your application code.
+With django-greenstalk, you can code jobs as well as clients in a Django project with minimal overhead in your application.
+Server connections etc. all take place in django-greenstalk and don't unnecessarily clog your application code.

 This library is based in large part on Fred Wenzel's [django-gearman][django-gearman].
 If you're looking for synchronous execution of jobs, check out [Gearman][gearman]